MicroPython is a reimplementation of Python 3 that can be used with the BBC micro:bit

 Code Editors and Tools

-A new Python in Education website will contain lots of micro:bit related resources and an online editor as well as general Python in education related resources - all of which will be released under an open license so you’ll be free to use, adapt and share them.
+The Python in Education website contains lots of micro:bit related resources and an online editor as well as general Python in education related resources.

 Many people in the international Python community have contributed free-to-use resources via the MicroPython / BBC micro:bit World Tour.